 Given the complexities involved in bilingualism and the significant variability that exists among the linguistic skills of multilingual individuals, clinicians must be prepared to address the unique situation of each client.
 Complex cases may lead to misdiagnosis, which in turn feeds into larger problems, such as disproportionality concerns in schools and health care disparities in hospitals and long-term care facilities.

-The answer to the question of who provides audiology and/or speech-language pathology services to bilingual clients varies depending on each client's linguistic abilities in his/her first and second language.
+The answer to the question of who provides audiology and/or speech-language pathology services to bilingual clients varies depending on each client's linguistic abilities in their first and second language.

 Bilingual clinicians who have the necessary clinical expertise to treat the client may not always be available.
-There are circumstances in which a clinician who does not have native or near-native proficiency in the target language is able to use the skills he or she does have to provide services to a client.
-In determining the appropriateness of this solution, the clinician considers both his or her own language proficiency in the target language and the language demands of the client and family.
+There are circumstances in which a clinician who does not have native or near-native proficiency in the target language is able to use the skills they do have to provide services to a client.
+In determining the appropriateness of this solution, the clinician considers both their own language proficiency in the target language and the language demands of the client and family.

 When a bilingual speech-language pathologist (SLP) and/or audiologist is not available, using an interpreter is a viable option.
 For additional information related to working with interpreters in spoken and manually coded languages, please see the Practice Portal page on Collaborating With Interpreters.